ipni/specs/reader-privacy.md

 ### Security
 ​
-Security model of the Reader Privacy proposal boils down to inability to *algorithmically* derive the original multihash value for a
+Security model of the Reader Privacy proposal boils down to inability of an attacker to *algorithmically* derive the original multihash value from
 `hash(multihash)` that is used for IPNI lookups.
-Right now advertisments are not encrypted, but authenticated and contain plain multihash values in them.
+IPNI advertisments are not encrypted, but authenticated and contain plain multihash values in them.
-That is going to change once *Writer Privacy* is implemented.
-Until then, an attacker could build a map of `hash(multihash) -> multihash` by re-ingesting advertisements chain from each publisher in order to collect all original multihashes which can then be used to decrypt provider records and so on.
+Before Writer Privacy is implemented an attacker could build a map of `hash(multihash) -> multihash` by re-ingesting advertisements chain from each publisher in order to collect all original multihashes which can then be used to decrypt provider records and so on.
 Doing that will require significant resources as it involves crawling the entire network.
 However, it will eventually be eliminated by *Writer Privacy* upgrade.